flutter-news-app-full-source-code/flutter-news-app-mobile-client-full-source-code/README.md

 *   **BUY IT:** For commercial use, get a lifetime license with a **one-time payment**.
 No subscriptions!
 *   **GET YOURS:** [**Purchase via GitHub Sponsors**](https://github.com/sponsors/flutter-news-app-full-source-code).

-> *<p style="color:grey">Note: Your one-time purchase covers the entire Flutter News App Toolkit, including the mobile app, backend API, and web dashboard repositories in this organization.</p>*
+> *<p style="color:grey">Note: The single purchase provides a comprehensive commercial license covering every repository within the [Flutter News App - Full Source Code Toolkit](https://github.com/flutter-news-app-full-source-code) organization.
+No separate purchases are needed for the API or dashboard..</p>*
 ---

 ## 🚀 Getting Started & Running Locally